-Kentucky Humanities minigrants offer up to $2,500 to support public humanities programming throughout the Commonweath.
-Projects which receive funding from Kentucky Humanities are designed for the general public, not the classroom, and may include book discussions, conferences, development of curricular materials, exhibits, interpretive programs, lectures, radio and video productions, teacher training, and more.
+Kentucky Humanities grants offer up to $5,000 for Kentucky-based public humanities projects starting on or after December 1, 2026, and concluding by November 30, 2027.
+Funded projects are designed for the general public, not the classroom, and may include book discussions, conferences, development of curricular materials, exhibits, interpretive programs, lectures, radio and video productions, teacher training, and more.

-Kentucky Humanities grants support Kentucky based public humanities projects that show well-developed humanities content designed for communities not classrooms and that include close collaboration with humanities scholars.
+Kentucky Humanities grants support Kentucky-based public humanities projects that demonstrate well-developed humanities content designed for communities, not classrooms, and that include close collaboration with humanities scholars.

-Kentucky Humanities grants are made using federal funds and thus are subject to all federal regulations as well regulations from the National Endowment for the Humanities and Kentucky Humanities.
-Grants require a 1:1 cost share.
+Because Kentucky Humanities grants are made using federal funds, they are subject to all applicable federal regulations, as well as regulations from the National Endowment for the Humanities and Kentucky Humanities.
+All grants require a 1:1 cost share.

-Not Eligible: Non humanities programs; creative or performing arts or STEM projects unless the primary goal is to provide a focus for humanistic inquiry; classroom projects; book development and publication; scholarly research projects except when integrated into public humanities programming; fellowships; building or historical site construction, renovation or historical preservation projects; museum or exhibit acquisitions
+Not Eligible: non-humanities programs; creative or performing arts or STEM projects, unless the primary goal is to provide a focus for humanistic inquiry; classroom projects; book development and publication; scholarly research projects, except when integrated into public humanities programming; fellowships; building or historical site construction, renovation, or preservation projects; museum or exhibit acquisitions

-Unallowable: General operating and indirect costs; equipment purchases; building construction, restoration or preservation; major museum acquisitions; lobbying; alcohol; expenses generated outside of the grant award period; Kentucky Humanities programming (unless approved by KH)
+Unallowable: general operating and indirect costs; equipment purchases; building construction, restoration, or preservation; major museum acquisitions; lobbying; alcohol; expenses generated outside the grant award period; Kentucky Humanities programming (unless approved by KH)

 You will need a variety of materials to successfully submit an LOI or a full Application.
 The Application Checklist will help you make sure you've done all the preliminary work and will significantly speed up the application process.
 You may also find it helpful to preview the questions from the LOI and the Application.